-DS@GT Applied Research and Competitions
+DS@GT Applied Research Competitions

 The Data Science @ Georgia Tech (DS@GT) Applied Research Competitions (ARC) is a student-run research group focused on machine learning, information retrieval, and data-driven scientific modeling through participation in competitive research challenges.
 The group organizes participation in the Conference and Labs of the Evaluation Forum (CLEF) but also leverages platforms like Kaggle and PACE for training and internal skill development.
 Our code is available on GitHub.

-We recently wrapped up our Spring 2025 semester with 22 accepted working note papers and 45 authors at CLEF 2025.
+We recently wrapped up our Spring 2025 semester with 22 accepted working note papers and 44 authors at CLEF 2025.
 We are preparing for the Fall 2025 Interest Group and Spring 2026 competition season.
 In addition to CLEF 2026, we plan to participate in TREC 2025, MediaEval 2025, and NTCIR 19.

 Membership